Conflict and Dispute Resolution (MA/MS)

 Additional Requirements

 Elective course work may come from a wide array of disciplines including business, global studies, public policy and management, philosophy, political science, psychology, and sociology, among others.
-The CRES Program also offers specific electives in areas such as the Israel-Palestine conflict, environmental conflict resolution, organizational conflict resolution, family mediation, and conflict and gender.
+The CRES Program also offers specific electives in areas such as the Israel-Palestine conflict, environmental conflict resolution, organizational conflict resolution, and conflict and gender.

 The internship is a key element of the educational program, providing practical experience in an area that has relevance to the student’s educational and career goals.
 The internship requirement is flexible to allow students to complete their credits over one or more terms with one or more organizations.
 Opportunities may include local, regional, national, and international locales.